 The highlight for me is watching a troop of monkeys make a raid on a deserted bar.
 They swarm across the trees and slide down the telegraph poles much faster than firemen.
-Then they turn over all the bins and even remove half full glasses of juice (or cocktails?).
+Then they turn over all the bins and even remove half full glasses of juice (or cocktails?)
 Perching out of reach they scoop the liquid out with their paws.
-Many are mothers with babies who crawl out from their fur beds and sit on their mum’s backs to watch the fun and beg a bite or two.
-When it is all over they return via the telegraph poles, the mothers stuffing the babies back into their furry stomachs before they vault up into the trees.
+Many of the macaques are mothers with babies, who crawl out from their fur beds and sit on their mum’s backs to watch the fun and beg a bite or two.
+When it is all over, they return via the telegraph poles, the mothers stuffing the babies back into their furry stomachs before they vault up into the trees.

 The rain holds off enough for more sunbathing and then the hotel lays on unlimited free cocktails and canapés to make up for the power cut.
 So I don’t need to buy any dinner.
 And I have a very nice half hour’s flirtation with a much too young Dutch hotel manager.
 He is avoiding having to speak to other hotel guests and I have had too much to drink on an empty stomach.

 I shall close my diary, do my packing and watch the rain!